ignat-z/ignat-z.github.io/_posts/2015-06-19-materialized-views.markdown

   end
 end
 {% endhighlight %}

-To be honest, I'm not big fun of using rails with their to_sql and so on and prefer to write pure SQL for such migrations.
+To be honest, I'm not big fun of using Rails `to_sql` method and so on and prefer to write pure SQL for such migrations.
 But it's sample and we will keep it so.
-Each selected column will be materialized view column, that's why we used `as` for `authors.id`, in our table "authors.id" will be stored in "author_id" column.
+Each selected column will be `materialized view` column, that's why we used `as` for `authors.id`, in our table "authors.id" will be stored in "author_id" column.
 Unlike simple views, we can index any materialized view column, additionaly, we will make it index unique.
 As I said before, to actualize data in view we need to call refresh view.
-In pure PostgreSQL it will be:
+In pure `PostgreSQL` it will be:

 {% highlight sql %}
 REFRESH MATERIALIZED VIEW authors_feedbacks
 {% endhighlight %}

-But in PostgreSQL 9.4 we can do it concurrently!
+But in `PostgreSQL` 9.4 we can do it concurrently!
 It will refresh the materialized view without locking out concurrent selects on the materialized view, but...
 You need uniq index on materialized view for this.
 Wait a minute, we alredy have one!

 {% highlight sql %}
 REFRESH MATERIALIZED VIEW CONCURRENTLY authors_feedbacks
 {% endhighlight %}

 As I can see, concurrently refreshing much more quick if your index very simple.
 With complex index it can be even slower then unconcurrent refreshing.
-As it behave like table we can even use it as ActiveRecord model.
+As it behave like table we can even use it as `ActiveRecord` model.

 {% highlight ruby %}
 # authors_feedback.rb
 class AuthorsFeedback < ActiveRecord::Base